leadweedy/FGA-docs/Troubleshooting.md

 The app automatically detects which script can be run on the current screen.
 It will show the relevant option when you click on the PLAY button.

+## Where's the PLAY button?
+The PLAY button only appears when you switch your phone to horizontal mode, for example when you start FGO.
+If it still doesn't appear you can try a combination of stopping and starting accessibility and force-closing FGA until it appears.

+If the button disappears over night or when you lock your screen, then battery optimization is at fault.
+See [#314](https://github.com/Fate-Grand-Automata/FGA/issues/314).

 ## Having trouble on Emulators?

 See [Running on Emulators](Running-on-Emulators)